 If you are looking to make a lyric video, you will probably want to choose a song with meaningful or memorable lyrics.
 Seems obvious, but it shouldn’t be an instrumental track.

-Find the right song and you can start conceptualising what you want the music video to be.
+There are so many tips to know how to make a picture video with music, the right song and how you can start conceptualizing what you want the music video to be.
 I tend to sit down and listen to the song until I get an image.
 Sometimes that image is based off of the lyrics, sometimes it is completely unrelated.
 From there, you can work on a story and maybe even create a rough storyboard.
 Focusing on a particular lyric can be a great start for imagery, and the story/visuals can stem from there.

 You can also find inspiration from watching other music videos.
-If this isn’t something you are used to doing or don’t know where to start, check out our article on The Best Music Videos.
-If you see a music video you really like, look up who made it and watch more of their work.
+If this isn’t something you are used to doing or not knowing where to start, check out our article on The Best Music Videos.
+If you see a music video you like, look up who made it and watch more of their work.

 Once you have come up with an idea, then you need to figure out what level of production you can afford.